-Rachel Dawson is a writer of blogs, tweets, Facebook posts, daily journal entries and doodles.
+Rachel Dawson is a Design Editor, writer of blogs, tweets, Facebook posts, daily journal entries and doodles.
 She blogs about her life and faith at www.racheladawson.com.
 She is always reading, whether it’s C.S.
 Lewis or Timothy Keller, Twitter, her study Bible, or vegan and gluten-free cookbooks.
 She wholeheartedly believes in having adventures, having passion, sending snail mail, and having complete faith in the Lord.
 Find her on Twitter here or check her out on Facebook.
-She is also the editor for BibleStudyTools.com.

 Publication date: February 20, 2015